Experienced E-commerce Agency for Magento/ Adobe Commerce/ Shopify/ Shopware Development

 As a result, to optimize a website, businesses should prioritize identifying and removing unused CSS.

-There are various reasons why unused CSS occurs, below are 3 most common reasons:
+There are various reasons why unused CSS occurs:

 Unused CSS is the main factor that slows the page’s loading time and can negatively affect a website’s performance.
 It’s crucial to address and fix the unused CSS issues because if unused CSS is on the page, the browser will have to take a significant amount of time to download, analyze, and display it.